mafudge/ist346-labs/dev/lab-J/readme.md

 ```

-When you are finished you default.conf file should look like the one below:
+When you are finished your `default.conf` file should look like the one below:
 ```
 server {
     listen       80;